 Don’t cut into your meat immediately, or you’ll risk dry beef.
 Tenting cooked food with foil will keep things warm and allow some air circulation so those delicious juices can be reabsorbed.

 When cooking beef, pork, and poultry breasts, insert the thermometer into the thickest part of the meat, such as a chicken’s thigh, without touching the bone.
-When cooking ribs, test in the centre portion of the rack and stay away from the bone and gristle, as they can affect your reading.
+When cooking ribs, test in the centre portion of the rack, staying away from the bone and gristle, as they can affect your reading.

 Here are the USDA Recommendations for Safe Meat Temperatures